Elvis Costello: 2000s: Continued collaborations, the Imposters and solo work

 A CD recording of a collaboration with Marian McPartland on her show Piano Jazz was released in 2005.
 It featured Costello singing six jazz standards and two of his own songs, accompanied by McPartland on piano.

 A 2005 tour included a gig at Glastonbury that Costello considered so dreadful that he said "I don't care if I ever play England again.
 That gig made up my mind I wouldn't come back.
 I don't get along with it.
 We lost touch.
 It's 25 years since I lived there.
 I don't dig it, they don't dig me....British music fans don't have the same attitude to age as they do in America, where young people come to check out, say Willie Nelson.
 They feel some connection with him and find a role for that music in their lives".

-In 2005, Costello performed with Green Day frontman Billie Joe Armstrong.
-They played both Costello and Green Day songs together, including "Alison", "No Action", "Basket Case" and "Good Riddance (Time of Your Life)".

 In November, Costello started recording a new album with Allen Toussaint and producer Joe Henry.
 Costello had a collaborative history with Toussaint, beginning with a couple of scattered album tracks in the 1980s.
 In September 2006, Costello and Allen Toussaint performed in New York at a series of benefit concerts for victims of Hurricane Katrina.
 By week's end, Costello had written The River in Reverse, performed it with Toussaint and discussed plans for an album with Verve Records executives.
-Costello turned to older songs to reflect the national malaise at the time.
+Costello sang Paul Simon's "American Tune" to reflect the national malaise.

 In a studio recording of Nieve's opera Welcome to the Voice (2006, Deutsche Grammophon), Costello interpreted the character of Chief of Police, with Barbara Bonney, Robert Wyatt, Sting and Amanda Roocroft, and the album reached No. 2 in the Billboard classical charts.
 Costello later reprised the piece on the stage of the Théâtre du Châtelet in Paris in 2008, with Sting, Joe Sumner (Sting's son) and Sylvia Schwartz.
-Also released in 2006 was a live recording of a concert with the Metropole Orkest at the North Sea Jazz Festival, entitled My Flame Burns Blue.
-The soundtrack for House, M.D. featured Costello's interpretation of "Beautiful" by Christina Aguilera, with the song appearing in the second episode of Season 2.
+Also released in 2006 was a live recording of a concert with the Metropole Orkest at the North Sea Jazz Festival, My Flame Burns Blue.

 Costello was commissioned to write a chamber opera by the Danish Royal Opera, Copenhagen, on the subject of Hans Christian Andersen's infatuation with Swedish soprano Jenny Lind.
 Called The Secret Songs, it remained unfinished.
-In a performance in 2007 directed by Kasper Bech Holten at the Opera's studio theatre (Takelloftet), finished songs were interspersed with pieces from Costello's 1993 collaborative classical album The Juliet Letters, featuring Danish soprano Sine Bundgaard as Lind.
-The 2009 album Secret, Profane & Sugarcane includes material from Secret Songs.
+In a performance in 2007 directed by Kasper Bech Holten at the Opera's studio theatre (Takelloftet), finished songs were interspersed with pieces from Costello's The Juliet Letters, featuring Danish soprano Sine Bundgaard as Lind.